santilopezpavon/criptobot/readme.md

 This is a Boot for trading with cripto.

+The Philosophy of this is the acumulation (increase the quantity).

+If you Sell and repurchase (with a lower price than price Sell) frequently your Stock will increase with the same inversion.

+# Phases

+1. The Boot detect an oversold situation in the Market
+2. Next, prepare and Sell Action and calc the price of repurchase from the price of Sell (the repurchase price it's lower than price Sell)
+3. Create a Sell Order
+4. When the Sell Order it's done, prepare and Buy order with the price of repurchase calculated in the second step.

 # Configuration

 Rename the config.example.json to config.json, this is the configuration file.